CompiledCreations/emscripten-demo/README.md

 ## To Do

 - Use a bundler to emit HTML, JavaScript, CSS etc (in progress)
+  - ~build emscripten bundle~
-- - Extend bundler config to watch and build emscripten bundle
+  - watch and run emscripten build on c++ file changes
 - Add typescript and typing for the emscripten module

 ## Notes